-- Use paper clips for students who can easily manipulate clothespins.
+- Use paper clips for students who can not easily manipulate clothespins.

 Clothespin number cards are a simple math activity for matching numerals to sets of items.
 This is not an open-ended learning activity.
 Rather, it has a set end point and answers can be checked for understanding.
 Easy to make and easy to use.